nsarathc/nscperfin/_posts/2021-09-19-how-to-find-most-common-element-in-list.md

 layout: post
 description: Two different ways to find the most common number in a Python list.
 categories: [python, howto]
-title: "How to find the most common element in a list?"
+title: "How do I find the most common element in a list?"
 published: true
 comments: true
 ---